Clint Longley: Hamilton Tiger-Cats (CFL)

 On May 24, 1980, he was signed by the Hamilton Tiger-Cats after being a year out of football.
 He was released on June 5.

 Staubach incident

 Less than two years after his Thanksgiving Day heroics, Longley, under pressure from Danny White for the back-up QB role, left the Cowboys after he punched Staubach during training camp in Thousand Oaks, California.
 The infamous "sucker punch" occurred after a negative remark Longley made about Staubach to Cowboy teammates.
-Staubach was putting on his shoulder pads on the last day of training camp when Longley hit him in the face without warning and from behind causing his head to slam against a standing scale, requiring several stitches to close the wound on Staubach's face.
-Longley was immediately traded to the San Diego Chargers where he finished his NFL career undefeated as a starter.
-It was reported that Longley's motivation was a desire to be traded.
+Staubach was putting on his shoulder pads on the last day of training camp when Longley hit him in the head without warning and from behind causing his head to slam against a standing scale, requiring several stitches to close the wound on Staubach's face.
+Longley was immediately traded to the San Diego Chargers where he spent the 1976 season before being released, marking the end of his NFL career.
+It was reported that Longley's motivation was a desire to be traded, and that he felt that Dallas should have traded Staubach and turned the team over to him.